AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 **XML Editor Snippets**

-Using the configuration file in this section, you can create some default snippets and share them with your authors.
+Using the configuration file in this section, you can create some default snippets and share them with your Authors.
 The default structure of the file is given below:

 ```
 {